 - The types of character arcs

-- How to write a good character arc
+- How to write a compelling character arc

 - A character arc writing exercise